 - Secured: Senior Secured Loans typically have a first priority or, to a much lesser extent, a second priority lien on the borrower's assets.
-The loan may be secured by accounts receivable, inventory, intellectual property, physical property and real estate and other assets. - Senior: Senior Secured Loans maintain a priority claim, relative to equity, on the borrower's assets and cash flow, with the most senior loans offering the prospect of a more stable and lower-risk investment relative to the subordinated debt and equity securities issued by the borrower. - Consistent long-term performance: Senior Secured Loans in the Morningstar LSTA US Leveraged Loan Index have provided positive cash yields in all years since 2000, and only 3 years (2008, 2015, and 2022) of negative returns including mark-to-market volatility.
-The average return over the time period was 5.3%.
+The loan may be secured by accounts receivable, inventory, intellectual property, physical property and real estate and other assets. - Senior: Senior Secured Loans maintain a priority claim, relative to equity, on the borrower's assets and cash flow, with the most senior loans offering the prospect of a more stable and lower-risk investment relative to the subordinated debt and equity securities issued by the borrower. - Consistent long-term performance: Senior Secured Loans in the Morningstar LSTA Leveraged Loan Index have provided positive cash yields in all years since 2000, and only 3 years (2008, 2015, and 2022) of negative returns including mark-to-market volatility.
+The average return over the time period 2000 2024 was 5.1%. - Floating Rate: Senior Secured Loans typically involve a floating interest rate as opposed to a fixed interest rate, which generally provides a hedge against rising interest rates.

-Source: Morningstar LSTA US Leveraged Loan Index 2000 to 2022

-- Floating Rate: Senior Secured Loans typically involve a floating interest rate as opposed to a fixed interest rate, which generally provides a hedge against rising interest rates.
 The debt tranches of CLOs generally have floating interest rates as well, which provides a partial matching of changes in the interest rates on the CLO's assets and liabilities. - Loan-to-Value: In general, underlying borrowers of Senior Secured Loans have a loan-to-value ratio of approximately 40% to 65% at the time of origination.
 Loan-to-value ratio is a fundamental measure of loan risk.
 The loan-to-value ratio of a company is calculated as the amount of the Senior Secured Loan divided by the enterprise value of the underlying company.
 The enterprise value of a company at a point in time is the aggregate fair value of such company's debt and equity.
 There is no single methodology for determining enterprise value, but it is usually calculated using a market (i.e., EBITDA multiples of publicly-traded companies) or an income (i.e., discounted cash flow) approach.
-Typically, a company with a lower loan-to-value ratio is considered less risky, due to the expectation that equity can support the company in times of trouble, and a senior secured loan lender can negotiate loan covenants with such company.

-• Low default rates: Low default rates: For the period from 2009 through 2022, the average annual default rate for Senior Secured Loans averaged 2.3%.
+Typically, a company with a lower loan-to-value ratio is considered less risky, due to the expectation that equity can support the company in times of trouble, and a senior secured loan lender can negotiate loan covenants with such company. - Low default rates: Low default rates: For the period from 2009 through 2024, the average annual default rate for Senior Secured Loans was 2.2% per J.P.
+Morgan Research. - High recovery rates: First lien bank loans have had significantly better recovery rates than unsecured bonds and second lien loans.
+According to Moody's Investor Service and J.P.
+Morgan Research, first lien loan recovery rates for the 25-year period from 2000 to 2024 averaged 62.3%, whereas recovery rates for unsecured bonds and second lien loans were 32.9% and 23.1%, respectively.